vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 To create a new credential, navigate to **Administration** > **User Credentials** and click **Create**.

-1. Create NSX Credential: Select the  **Credential Type** as NSX-T from drop down and provide a name for the credential.
+1. Create NSX Credential: Select the  **Credential Type** as NSX-T from the drop-down menu, and provide a name for the credential.
 Under the section NSX-T Credentials, specify the username and password that NSX Advanced Load Balancer will use to authenticate with VMware NSX.

 ![NSX Credential](img/tkg-airgap-nsxt/alb19.png)